-Providing educators and families with helpful tips and ideas on how to incorporate student-led learning to enhance your student's engagement and empowerment.
+Providing educators and families with helpful tips and ideas on how to incorporate student-led learning, stress less about curriculum, and enhance your student's engagement and empowerment.
 I am simply sharing my journey with much-needed encouragement and resources along the way.

 We've all heard of the 3 C's of learning, the 6 C's of Learning, or the top 7 C's our students need to be successful in the 21st century.
 There seems to be so many C words floating around, but my principal got me thinking when she said, "What about other words that don't start with a C?"
 Why can't we focus on the most important words for learning, instead of making them all be C words?
 I get it.
 Having them all be C words is helpful to memorize or remember.
 That got my mind